 Position / Title:

 Brian has served in a variety of roles at the interface of technology, law, policy, and business.
-He has been a civil liberties engineer with Palantir Technologies, a cybersecurity and privacy consultant with IBM, and an attorney with the firm of Wilson Sonsini Goodrich & Rosati.
+He currently works as a policy advisor to the Santa Clara County Board of Supervisors on surveillance, data privacy and security, criminal justice, and public safety.
+He has also spent time as an academic researcher, an independent privacy and security consultant, a civil liberties engineer with Palantir Technologies, a cybersecurity and privacy consultant with IBM, and an attorney with the firm of Wilson Sonsini Goodrich & Rosati.
 Brian received his law degree from the University of Michigan Law School, his undergraduate degree in physics from Duke University, and in between he studied science writing at the Massachusetts Institute of Technology.